-Before Aug.
-13, 2004, Akku Yadav thought he was untouchable.
-A documented rapist and assaulter of young girls, he was known for bribing police officers to leave the crimes alone.
-Residents even said he got away with murdering at least three people.
+Before August 13, 2004, Akku Yadav thought he was untouchable.
+A documented rapist and assaulter of young girls, he was known for bribing police officers to leave his crimes alone.
+Residents of New Delhi even said he got away with murdering at least three people.
 As untouchable as he felt he was, so too were his victims.

 He targeted members of the “Untouchable” caste, the lowest members of India’s society who he knew would be laughed out of police stations and lawyers offices.
 And, indeed, when they complained about him, they were.

-That night, Yadav’s house was knocked down, smashed into rubble by angry neighbors and local residents.
+That night, Akku Yadav’s house was knocked down, and smashed into rubble by angry neighbors and local residents.
 Their intimidation tactics had worked, in part, as Yadav had decided to “surrender.”
 As he was bribing the police force, it is unlikely his surrender would have had any results.
-The police even said that placing him in custody was more for his own safety, than the safety of his victims.
+The police even said that placing him in custody was more for his own safety rather than the safety of his victims.